codaris/picovga-cmake/Index.md

 # Introduction {#mainpage}

 ## About this Fork
 This is a fork of the [PicoVGA project](https://github.com/Panda381/PicoVGA) created by Miroslav Nemecek (Panda38@seznam.cz).
-It has been altered from the original to use the standard Linux-based Pico SDK.
+It has been altered from the original to use the standard Linux-based  Raspberry Pi Pico SDK.
+The header files have also been altered to support automatically generating documentation.

 This fork was created to support the Pico W hardware not supported by SDK included in the original PicoVGA project.